peter8015/hello-lara/doc/record.md

+> rule:
+> 1. Record the problem desc.
+> 2. Record the thoughts.

+> prompt:
+> Give thoughts for interview and divide into 3 steps, time complexity plus.
 # leetcode75 set colors
 ## problem
 Given an array nums with n objects colored red, white, or blue, sort them in-place so that objects of the same color are adjacent, with the colors in the order red, white, and blue.